Thor: Vikings: Publishing history

-The comics are rated parental advisory/explicit content.
-While initially not connected to the main Marvel universe, Thor: Vikingss villain Harald Jaekelsson was later made canon when he was mentioned in the main Thor series.
-However, the events of Thor: Vikings itself are not mentioned in the main series, which makes the miniseries's overall canonical status ambiguous.

 Plot synopsis

 In 1003 AD, along the west coast of Norway, Lord Harald Jaekelsson and his Vikings raid the town of Lakstad.
 After raping the women and killing nearly all the villagers, they decide to leave for the New World.
 But the town's wise man, the last survivor, places a curse on them with the help of a runestone.
 He pleads with the gods that they never reach their destination.
 Harald takes a bow and shoots the wise man dead, and they sail on.
 They sail for 1000 years, until they finally land at the South Street Seaport in New York.
 They are not human any more; they are powerful zombies.
 They kill everyone they encounter, and are about to rape a woman when Thor shows up.

-Harald Jaekelsson recognizes the Avenger as the god of thunder.
+Harald Jaekelsson recognizes the Avenger as the god of Gods.
 He beats Thor without difficulty—breaking Thor's arms, tying Mjolnir to him, and tossing him in the Hudson river.
 His men continue their reign of terror over New York.
 They create a mountain of severed heads.
 They fight and defeat policemen and the army.
 Their Viking ship, magically powered by the spell, can fly in the streets and throw fire.
 Thor manages to pull himself out of the river; Doctor Strange is waiting for him.